So, you’ve found fleas on your pet.

 They could be in your carpets, or your curtains, or your sofa, or your bed – anywhere which is warm, dark and cosy.

-How does a household flea spray work?
+How do household flea sprays work?

 Household flea sprays work by killing adult fleas when and where you spray directly – rather than waiting for each flea to come into contact with a product on your pet – so they work much quicker.